blackducksoftware/hub-spdx/README.md

 # hub-spdx
+The Software Package Data Exchange® (SPDX®) specification (https://spdx.org) is a standard format for communicating the components, licenses and copyrights associated with software packages.
+Software Suppliers sometimes use SPDX format to communicate the list of open source components contained in the software they are supplying.

 hub-spdx is a utility that generates an SPDX report (RDF format) representing the Bill Of Materials (BOM) of a Black Duck Hub project version.

 ## Prerequisites